jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 I = \ketbra{0}{0} + \ketbra{1}{1} = \begin{bmatrix}1 & 0 \\ 0 & 1 \end{bmatrix}
 ```

-This may seem rather pointless, but it is useful when we want to analyze circuits in which gates are applied to a subset of qubits.
+This may seem rather pointless, but it is useful when we want to apply gates to a subset of qubits as discussed earlier.
 However, the physical implementation in a quantum computer is simply to 'do nothing' and it is usually omitted from quantum circuit diagrams.

 ### X Gate (aka NOT gate)